feedzai/fos-sample/README.md

 This project contains FOS sample training and scoring samples.

 All the following samples assume a locally running fos server with the default configuration.
-Please checkout [fos-core] readme on how to create and start a fos server bundle
+Please checkout [fos-core](https://github.com/feedzai/fos-core/blob/master/README.md) readme on how to create and start a fos server bundle

 # Training a WEKA classifier

-You can check the full code @ [TrainingSample]
+You can check the full code: [TrainingSample](https://github.com/feedzai/fos-sample/blob/master/src/main/java/com/feedzai/fos/samples/weka/WekaTraining.java).

 The first step is to create a FOS manager.
 The manager provides an API to manage and train models.
 You can create a manager by calling the `create` method on the `FOSManagerAdapter`.
 The method has two parameters: